sami-sinnari/Sami-Sinnari/README.md

 <h4 align="left"> Little about me, huh? <h4>

-👨🏽‍💻 I'm alawy learning new langugaes and working on my Projects.
+👨🏽‍💻 I'm always learning new langugaes and working on my Projects.

 🤝 Open for collaborations in deep learning and discussions.